olahol/reactpack/README.md

 - ES6 with Babel presets `react`, `es2015` and `stage-0`.
 - PostCSS with `precss` and `autoprefixer`.
 - Style extraction into dedicated css bundle.
+- Include enviroment variables with an `.env.js` file.
 - Automatic index.html creation with `html-webpack-plugin`.
 - Source maps for styles and scripts.
 - Watch mode (`--watch`).